IPython requires Python 2.7 or ≥ 3.3.

 If you are comfortable installing these things yourself, have at it, otherwise read on for more details.

 As indicated above, on Windows, to get full functionality in the console version of IPython, PyReadline is needed.
 PyReadline is a separate, Windows only implementation of readline that uses native Windows calls through ctypes.
 The easiest way of installing PyReadline is you use the binary installer available here.

-On OSX, if you are using the built-in Python shipped by Apple, you will be missing a full readline implementation as Apple ships instead a library called libedit that provides only some of readline’s functionality.
+On OSX, if you are using the built-in Python shipped by Apple, you will be missing a proper readline implementation as Apple ships instead a library called libedit that provides only some of readline’s functionality.
 While you may find libedit sufficient, we have occasional reports of bugs with it and several developers who use OS X as their main environment consider libedit unacceptable for productive, regular use with IPython.

-Therefore, we strongly recommend that on OS X you get the full readline module.
+Therefore, IPython on OS X depends on the gnureadline module.
 We will not consider completion/history problems to be bugs for IPython if you are using libedit.

-To get a working readline module, just do (with setuptools installed):
+To get a working readline module on OS X, just do (with pip installed):

-Other Python distributions on OS X (such as fink, MacPorts and the official python.org binaries) already have readline installed so you likely don’t have to do this step.
+Other Python distributions on OS X (such as Anaconda, fink, MacPorts) already have proper readline so you likely don’t have to do this step.

 To run the IPython test suite you will need the nose package.
 Nose provides a great way of sniffing out and running all of the IPython tests.
-The simplest way of getting nose is to use easy_install or pip:
+The simplest way of getting nose is to use pip:

 $ pip install nose